-EACH UNTOUCHED BALL over the fence, exceeding a team's home run limit, will be scored as an out.
-NOTE I: Any untouched batted ball that goes over the fence in fair territory, shall be considered a home run against the team's home run total.
+ANY BALL clearly over the fence in fair territory, regardless of being touched of deflected, exceeding a team's home run limit, will be scored as a out.

+NOTE I: Any batted ball that is clearly over the fence in fair territory, regardless of being touched or deflected, shall be considered a home run against the team's home run total.